Sceptre/sceptre/CONTRIBUTING.rst

 Contributions should be made in response to a particular GitHub Issue.
 We find it easier to review code if we've already discussed what it should do, and assessed if it fits with the wider codebase.

+Beginner friendly issues are marked with the ``beginner friendly`` tag.
+We'll endeavour to write clear instructions on what we want to do, why we want to do it, and roughly how to do it.
+Feel free to ask us any questions that may arise.

 A good pull request: